lkmcl37/Chinese-Word-Segmenter/README.md

 # Chinese-Word-Segmenter

-A word segmenter written in pure Java.
+A word segmenter written purely in Java.
 It is designed based on the assumption of Bigram model, requiring no lexicon in advance.
-To avoid redundant calculations of probabilities between words, it utilizes a new word scoring method based on word length, frequency and occurrence frequency statistics.
+To avoid redundant calculations of probabilities between words, a new word scoring method is implemented, which is based on the estimation of word length, frequency and occurrence frequencies.
 In addition, to enhance the reliability of word scoring, a feedback mechanism is introduced.

 It is developed for fun.
 Modules for part-of-speech tagging and unknown word recognition are still under development.